HASwitchPlate/openHASP-docs/docs/devices/sunton-screens.md

 **RESISTIVE**: After first boot, Run a `Calibration` via the web ui -> Display Setup -> Calibrate

 Then on the screen, touch the indicated points.

-!!!warning
-    Screens may not yet support rotation (for example 4.3" currently does not - Dec 31, 2022)